jeremyleung521/molecool/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 A clear and concise description of what the problem is and what you did to fix it.
 E.g. [...] was happening and I've changed [...] to fix it.

 **Goals and Outstanding Issues**
 A clear and concise list of goals (to be) accomplished.
-- [ ]
-- [ ]

 **Major files changed**
-List any major files that were changed.
--
--
+A clear and concise list of goals (to be) accomplished.

 **Status**
 - [ ] Ready to Go